Counterfeit Answers: Adversarial Forgery against OCR-Free Document Visual Question Answering: Acknowledgments

 \section{Acknowledgments}

-This work has been partly supported by the EU-funded Horizon Europe projects ELSA (GA no. 101070617); and by the projects SERICS (PE00000014) and FAIR (PE00000013) under the MUR National Recovery and Resilience Plan funded by the European Union - NextGenerationEU.
+This work has been partly supported by the EU-funded Horizon Europe projects ELSA (GA no. 101070617); and by the projects SERICS (PE00000014) and FAIR (PE00000013) under the MUR National Recovery and Resilience Plan funded by the European Union - NextGenerationEU; and by project PID2023-146426NB-100 funded by MCIU/AEI/10.13039/501100011033 and FEDER, UE.